drseergio/drseergio.github.com/source/_posts/2015-04-22-centovalli-bike-ride.markdown

 On a descent to Locarno I felt wiggling of the front wheel.
 On one of the hairpins I almost lost balance of the bike and went slightly into the opposite lane.
 I had a puncture but the air was escaping steadily.
 I decided to fix it once we got to Locarno.

-In Locarno Riccardo left us and went to see his family who were visiting the region.
+In Locarno Riccardo left us and went to see his girlfriend's family who were visiting the region.
 Me and Codrin continued to Bellinzona in a fast pace to make it to the next train.

 If you haven't yet ridden this route I suggest you take a train and do it.
 The views alone are worth it.